Skip to main content

 Public grain warehouses currently licensed by state licensing authorities with financial, bonding, and examination requirements benefiting all depositors may operate without USDA licensing if state standards are deemed adequate.
 Similarly, warehouses holding approved Commodity Credit Corporation storage agreements may have streamlined USDA licensing processes.
 These alternative arrangements recognize that duplicative regulation provides minimal additional protection when state or federal agricultural lending programs already impose rigorous standards.

-Get Your USDA Warehouse Bond
+How to Get Your Warehouse Bond

 Warehouse Bond Underwriting